Lillian26/workshop_dApp/get_started/cardano-dev-recap.md

 Specify the count of the inputs, outputs, witnesses/signatures. \
 `cardano-cli transaction calculate-min-fee --tx-body-file tx1.draft --tx-in-count 1 --tx-out-count 2 --address-count 1 --mainnet --protocol-params-file protocol.json`

+Note:
-- for multisig => more signature count
+- For multisig configuration, you'll need to set more signature count.
-- signing a transaction can happen offline?
+- Signing a transaction can happen offline?!
-- for plutus=> besides wallet addresses, we can have contract addresses.
+- For plutus scripts we can tell that besides wallet addresses, we can have contract addresses.
 Contract addresses are automated scripts that can for example look at an oracle and determine if something is true, if it is, then sign the transaction.

 The command should output the number of lovelance required for this particular transaction.

-From often use of Daedelus, common fee noted for a transaction with one utxo in, two utxos out, is 0.176413 ADA. \
+From often use of Daedelus wallet, common fee noted for a transaction with one utxo in, two utxos out, is 0.176413 ADA. \
 Fees vary according to changes in:
 - number of inputs,
 - number of outputs,